csongoose/TruControl/README.md

 # TruControl
-An external arduino dashboard project for ETS2
+An external arduino dashboard project for ETS2 and ATS

 ***Version 0.1.3***